arisdla/it-docs/docs/monitoring-tools/zabbix/install-dc.md

 Since there is no official environment variable for password, The password for the default `Admin` user is always `zabbix` at first.

-It's better not expose the zabbix server and web to the outside until the default password is change.
+It's better not expose the zabbix server and web to the outside until the default password has been changed.

-#### Change It in the Web UI
+#### Option A: Change It in the Web UI

 Make sure only you can access the web: